 By Erin Chapman |

-From the Arts Building, to Chemical Sciences, to the Vivaria Trailer, Lead Electrician Brian Hambleton has been attentively performing a maintenance checklist on building generators.
+From the Arts Building, to Chemical Sciences, to the Vivaria Trailer, Lead Electrician Brian Hambleton has been attentively performing a maintenance checklist of building generators.
 This includes inspecting the generator oil and searching for leaks.

 His seamless nano-second switches from the emergency electrical circuit to generator power are necessary to keep UCR compliant with National Fire Protection Association code 110 testing of the emergency system.
 For 27 years, Hambleton has been instrumental in keeping the campus's electrical infrastructure not only coursing ahead but improving year after year.

 As Electrical Supervisor Kirk Quash will tell, "I've been in the trade for over 40 years, and I can only think of less than five electricians that I remember.
-Brian I will remember, because of his knowledge and skill base in the field.
+Brian I will remember, because of his knowledge and skills base in the field.
 He's good at high, low, and medium voltage; above and below 600 volts.
 He can take on just about any job you give him with success, with little or no guidance.
 A true journeyman.
 He fits that bill to a tee."

 He may be a journeyman today, however, Hambleton originally did not plan to be an electrician but it came naturally to him.
 His father was an electrician who eventually bought and owned the small electrical company he worked for.
 In Colorado Springs, Hambleton and his brothers helped his father on the weekends and during the summertime.